coronalabs/CoronaSDK-SublimeText/README.md

  	Choose which documentation set you want to use.
 Can be one of "public" (the default), "legacy" or "daily".

 ##### Current Gotchas
- * Note that right clicking on an item wont move the cursor there so you can't right click on a term that's not at the insertion point and then pick "Corona SDK Docs" from the context menu as it's the position of the text cursor that determines what's looked up (left click on the item first)
+ * Note that right clicking on an item wont move the cursor there so you can't right click on a term that's not at the insertion point and then pick **Corona SDK Docs** from the context menu as it's the position of the text cursor that determines what's looked up (left click on the item first)
  * Some of the completions have minor errors with nested optional parameters.

+### Snippets
+A selection of commonly used code fragments and templates is available via the **Corona Editor > Snippets** menu.
+Selecting an item from a submenu will insert its code at the current insertion point in the file.

+A default set of snippets is created in the ***Sublime Text*** support folder `Packages/User/Corona Editor/Snippets`.
+You can create your own folders and files to add to the default set.
+Files should either be ***Sublime Text*** `.sublime-snippet` files or plain text files.
+The contents of plain text files are just inserted when chosen unless they exactly match a completion entry in which case the completion is looked up and they work like a normal completion (you can tab between the arguments) which provides a way to make menus of hard to remember API calls.

 ### Build System
 The current app can be run in the Simulator by pressing Ctrl+B (Windows) or Cmd+B (MacOSX).
-Debug output appears in the "build" window in ***Sublime Text***
+Debug output appears in the "build" window in ***Sublime Text***.
+See also the **Run Project** command above.

  * **corona_sdk_auto_build** (default: False)

-	If you set this to "True" the Sublime Text "build" command will be issued any time you save a Lua file.
+	If you set this to "True" the Sublime Text "build" command will be issued any time you save a .lua file.

 ### Syntax Highlighting
-Syntax highlighting of Lua with Corona SDK calls is done (choose **View > Syntax > Corona SDK Lua** to enable this)
+Syntax highlighting of Lua with Corona SDK calls is done (choose **View > Syntax > Corona SDK Lua** to enable this).
+You will probably also want to change ***Sublime Text***'s default for .lua files by choosing **View > Syntax > Open all with current extension as... > Corona SDK Lua** when you have a .lua file open in the editor.

 ### Miscellaneous
- * A shortcut to the ***Sublime Text*** **Goto Anything...** function list has been added to the context menu as `Function Navigator...` This lists the functions defined in the current file and choosing one takes you to that definition.
+ * A shortcut to the ***Sublime Text*** **Goto Anything...** function list has been added to the context menu as **Function Navigator...**.
+This lists the functions defined in the current file and choosing one takes you to that definition.
+ * The **Corona Editor** menu has a **Show/Hide Build Panel** command to toggle the visibility of the Build Results panel (which displays the output of the Simulator).
+Note that hiding the panel clears its contents.

 ## Reporting Issues

 You can find discussion about Corona Editor on our [http://forums.coronalabs.com/forum/630-corona-editor/](Forum).
 Let us know if you'd like to try prerelease versions.

 If some aspect of the plugin doesn't behave as expected be sure to include any console output when reporting the problem.
 You can view the console using **View > Show Console** and copy and paste the information displayed there.

+## Platform Specific Advice

+### Mac

+You may want to set the `Use all F1, F2, etc. keys as standard function keys` option in **System Preferences / Keyboard** to make using F10 and F11 easier for the debugger.

 ## Thanks